flenters/powershell/README.md

 replace-string-xml - Replaces a string within an xml array searching for a specific keyword

 adv-search-replace.ps1 - Replace a string after a specified string

+account_locked.ps1 - Check if a AD account is locked